cgunders/Twitter-Fast-Food-Predictions/README.md

 |KFC            |0.309            |0.475            |0.216            |
 |Javascript     |0.355            |0.566            |0.079            |

+Some other differences between the queries could be found by looking at the correlation of various features.
+Javascript again appeared very differently from the other queries.

 ![alt text](https://github.com/cgunders/Twitter-Fast-Food-Predictions/blob/master/chickfilapcorr.png "Chick-fil-A Pearson Correlation")

 ![alt text](https://github.com/cgunders/Twitter-Fast-Food-Predictions/blob/master/javascriptpcorr.png "Javascript Pearson Correlation")

+Some differences between queries can be seen.
+For instance, there is a high correlation between polarity and subjectivity for javascript (0.44).
+For McDonald's and Chick-fil-A this correlation is lower (0.2 and 0.13) and for KFC and Burger King there is no correlation (less than 0.1).

+Another example is the relationship between retweets, likes, and replies.
+The correlation between these three features is very high for javascript queries and less so for fast food tweets.

+These types of feature relationships are the ones that I'm relying on for determining the fast food preferences of tweets despite ignoring NLP data of tweets outside of sentiment analysis.

+Another type of visualization I wanted to produce was a scatter plot to look at the clustering of different queries.
+I wanted to do this with a plotly interactive plot and was successful but found the large number of samples made the notebook slow and unresponsive.
+I instead define a "num_samples" variable which is the number of randomly chosen samples taken from each query dataframe to be plotted.
+This produces a less dense but similarly populated plot.

+Non-numerical features are dropped from the dataframes prior to principal component analysis (PCA).
+PCA breaks down the features of each query into (in my case) 2 or 3 linear combinations of each feature.
+This allows me to plot the data points on a 2d or 3d plot to examine the clustering of different queries and how far they are from each other in this space.
+The interactive Plotly plots can be manipulated in the nbviewer rendering of the notebook found in the first link of the readme.
+I have displayed here a plot with the Javascript and Chick-fil-A data points plotted to illustrate the differences in clustering between the two.
+The fast food data points largely overlapped.

 ![alt text](https://github.com/cgunders/Twitter-Fast-Food-Predictions/blob/master/good_dfsPCAPlot.png "Scatter Plot of Principal Components of Queries")